What Is UPC?

-But, do music artists need a UPC barcode when selling music online or in-store?
+But, do music artists need a UPC music barcode when selling music online or in-store?
 The answer is simply yes!

 Read on as we cover some of your most common questions about music barcodes.

 UPC is the abbreviated form of ‘Universal Product Code’ but also known as UPC and EAN (International Article Number).
 It is often used to define the UPC symbols which is ultimately a barcode with a 12-digit number called GTIN-12.
-The GTIN-12 is usually used to collect the UPC data originated from a GS1 Company Prefix and Item Reference.
+The GTIN-12 is usually used to collect the UPC music data originated from a GS1 Company Prefix and Item Reference.

 The unique code can be found on a product such as an album or single so it can be identified.
 Unlike an ISRC code which represents individual tracks and sound recordings, the UPC code tracks your music as an entire physical or digital product.

 Simply, yes.
-For each individual product, you are planning to sell it will need its own unique UPC code.
+For each individual product, you are planning to sell it will need its own unique code.

-The numbers cannot be created by you as unfortunately the UPC code is calculated using a complicated formula.
+The numbers cannot be created by you as unfortunately the UPC music code is calculated using a complicated formula.
 The start of the code is a company’s own unique number, this is for security purposes and enables a store to detect any fake barcodes.

 The next part is a unique code to your record release, without this, it could mean your sales go to another artist if you both happen to pick the same barcode.

 A fun fact is there are two types of barcodes, UPC and EAN13.
-UPC is generated from North America and requires 12 digits in the identification number for a UPC barcode.
+UPC is generated from North America and requires 12 digits in the identification number for the UPC barcode.
 EAN13, on the other hand, is usually from the UK and this requires 13 digits.

 Either form of a barcode can be used throughout the world.
 Online store identification systems are able to accommodate 13 digits in a barcode and a 0 digit can be added to the start of a UPC, any physical barcodes would remain as 12 digits.

-A 12-digit UPC code is built up of three sections.
+A 12-digit code is built up of three sections.
 Each section has a group of numbers classifying a different purpose.
 The first six numbers relate to the manufacturer, the next five digits of the UPC are a specific item number, and the final number is the check digit.

-The manufacturer’s section of the UPC barcode is known as the UPC Company Prefix, the manufacturer will be assigned a number when they apply for a UPC barcode.
+The manufacturer’s section of the barcode is known as the UPC Company Prefix, the manufacturer will be assigned a number when they apply for a UPC barcode.
 Each item produced by that manufacturer will start with the allocated number.